Highway 1 at Regent's Slide is Officially Open

 Big Sur is Open & Stunning

-Big Sur is currently open and accessible for visitors to enjoy natural wonders, wildlife and beautiful vistas.
-The majority of hiking trails, campgrounds, hotels, restaurants and quaint shops remain open and accessible.
+Big Sur is open and accessible to visitors, offering natural wonders, wildlife and beautiful vistas.
+Discover hiking trails, campgrounds, hotels, restaurants and quaint shops using the Big Sur itineraries and travel tips below:

 - Highway 1 in Northern Big Sur